rsgrafx/TestingTalk/README.md

-## Testing Elixir
+# Testing Elixir

-1. The name of this talk is Elixir Testing, I know that the name is very broad, Testing as a whole - I know that I won’t be able to scratch the surface on what ExUnit is capable of doing but for the most part I the goal of the talk is get you acquainted with the core capabilities.
+The name of this talk is Elixir Testing, I know that the name is very broad, Testing as a whole - I know that I won’t be able to scratch the surface on what ExUnit is capable of doing but for the most part I the goal of the talk is get you acquainted with the library's core capabilities.

-#### About Me
+### About Me

-1. I’ve been developing apps for about 8 years now.
-5 1/2 years of that has been Ruby on Rails applications.
-The rest has been solely building elixir applications. ( Phoenix applications ).

-Like a lot of developers testing is not something I think right off the back when I approach building a new application or learning a new language.
-But here are some reasons why I feel its important.
+Like a lot of developers testing was not something I think right off the back when I approach building a new application or learning a new language.
+But after much painful learning here are some reasons why I feel its important.

 * Avoiding regression. - Breaking changes.
 2. Ease of Refactoring.
 3. Building Confidence in your code and as a developer.

-> Focusing on the point of  building confidence in your code.
+> On the point of building confidence in your code.

 While your trying to get to a rough draft on a project your working on if you have tests you will find your self feeling good about improving any code without breaking your mvp.
 Iterating to something more elegant.
 I helps quell that fear of iterating because you know if you break a test, you can back out and re-examine your change.
 Or if your like me you just simply say.. who cares how the code looks its tested.

-What is ExUnit
+## What is ExUnit
-===

 1. As stated in the docs - It is Elixir’s Unit Testing framework - but what about Acceptance , Integration tests ?
 We’ll get to that.